moritzWa/free-whisper-flow/README.md

 - 🎤 Use your system's default microphone
 - 🔑 Prompt for your Deepgram API key
 - 📦 Set up the Hammerspoon configuration automatically
+- 🚀 Optionally add Hammerspoon to login items for automatic startup

 ## Usage